Parity asymmetry of primordial scalar and tensor power spectra: Introduction

 \section{Introduction}

-The inflationary paradigm in the early Universe lays a strong foundation for successful description of the CMB and large scale structure (LSS) of the Universe so far \cite{Starobinsky:1980te,Starobinsky:1979ty,Akrami:2018odb} with the predictions of spectral index $n_s=0.9649\pm 0.0042$ for $50-60$ e-foldings of quasi-de Sitter expansion.
-Besides its apparent success, some CMB anomalies seem to arise and challenge any {current} model of inflation.
-Understanding the observed anomalies in the latest Planck's CMB data could further elucidate some fundamental aspects of the quantum nature of the fluctuations which are believed to seed the large scale structure (LSS) of the Universe.
-Concretely, one of the main CMB anomalies is the presence of a hemispherical power asymmetry (HPA) at large angular scales \cite{Akrami:2019bkn} which has been seen from the NASA's Wilkinson Microwave Anisotropy Probe (WMAP) to the latest Planck data and its significance is standing now at $3.3\sigma$ \cite{Akrami:2014eta}.
-In short, the HPA is an asymmetry in the two point temperature correlations on opposite hemispheres of the sky, with slightly higher power in the southern ecliptic hemisphere and slightly lower power in the northern ecliptic hemisphere \cite{Creswell:2021eqi}.
-This is a significant challenge to our standard model of (inflationary) cosmology, which predicts isotropy \cite{Yeung:2022smn,Aluri:2022hzs}.
-This anomaly seems to appear significantly at low-multipoles $\ell =2-64$ \cite{Schwarz:2015cma}.
-The HPA is phenomenologically represented by the following form of the position dependent primordial power spectrum parametrized as \cite{Lyth:2013vha,Lyth:2014mga}
+The inflationary paradigm in the early Universe lays a strong foundation for the successful description of the CMB and the large-scale structure of the Universe that is consistent with the observation of scalar spectral index $n_s=0.9649\pm 0.0042$ for $50-60$ e-foldings of quasi-de Sitter expansion \cite{Starobinsky:1980te,Starobinsky:1979ty,Planck:2018jri}.
+Besides its apparent success, some CMB anomalies seem to arise and challenge any current model of inflation.
+Concretely, CMB parity anomalies appear at large angular scales \cite{Planck:2019evm}, seen from NASA's Wilkinson Microwave Anisotropy Probe to the latest Planck data.
+It was recently shown that most CMB anomalies originated from prevalent parity odd preferred character of CMB \cite{Gaztanaga:2024vtr}.
+In short, these anomalies are explicit in the two-point temperature correlations at the parity conjugate points of the CMB sky \cite{Gaztanaga:2024vtr}.
+This study has shown that the CMB is statistically homogeneous and isotropic but parity asymmetric.
+This is a significant challenge to the standard (inflationary) cosmology model, which does not explain their origin.
+These anomalies appear significantly at low-multipoles $\ell \lesssim 30$ \cite{Schwarz:2015cma}. {To better characterize the parity asymmetry in the two-point correlations, we define the fractional difference in the power spectra at }$\textbf{x}$ and $-\textbf{x}$